WEEE-Open/sardina/README.md

 ## What

 A Python script to quickly compute how much we've worked in terms of:
-- yearly commits
+- Yearly commits
-- contributors commits
+- Contributors commits
+- Lines of code (LOC)
-- LOC
+- Language usage statistics

-all three both per repository and total.
+all four both per repository and total.
 And it also generates cool graphs!

 ![combined stats graphs](docs/combined.svg)